MajorTimberWolf/diamond-qubit-fix/README.md

 # Adaptive Quantum Decoupling Sequences

 This repository contains an implementation of adaptive quantum decoupling sequences designed to improve the coherence and reduce the decoherence of qubits in a quantum processor.
-The work is based on and improves upon the techniques presented in the paper [Nature: "Dynamical decoupling for quantum computing with solid-state spins"](https://www.nature.com/articles/s41586-022-04819-6).
+The work is based on and improves upon the techniques presented in the paper [Nature: "Fault-tolerant operation of a logical qubit in a diamond quantum processor"](https://www.nature.com/articles/s41586-022-04819-6).

 ## Project Overview